APTOL-7176/genshin-art-3d-model/src/prd.md

 - Network connectivity issues during processing
 - Invalid API credentials
 - Processing job failures
-- Large file uploads

-**Edge Case Handling**:
 - Validation before processing starts
-- Timeout handling for long-running jobs

 - Retry mechanisms for failed requests
-- File size and format validation

-## Reflection

 This application uniquely bridges the gap between 2D pixel art and modern 3D game assets, making professional-grade AI processing accessible to artists without technical expertise.
 The interface design balances the complexity of the underlying pipeline with an approachable user experience that guides users through each step of the transformation process.